 How Skimming Devices Work

 Skimming devices operate by capturing your card’s data and your PIN, usually through two separate, coordinated components.
-These components are often designed to blend smooth with the ATM’s existing structure.
+These components are often designed to blend smoothly with the ATM’s existing structure, making them difficult to detect without careful inspection.
 Understanding how they function helps you identify them before you become a victim.

 The effectiveness of these devices lies in their ability to mimic genuine ATM parts, making visual detection challenging.
 Different banks might have slightly varied ATM models, which criminals exploit by customising their skimmers to fit specific designs.
 This means a skimmer that looks obvious on one bank’s ATM might be perfectly camouflaged on another.